 Tips to Reduce Premium Payable against Own Damage Insurance

-To reduce the premium paid against own damage insurance premium, you can follow the below mentioned tips:
+To reduce the premium paid against your own damage insurance premium, you can follow the below-mentioned tips:

 - Voluntary Deductibles: In own damage insurance, there are voluntary deductibles, which is the amount that you opt for to pay at the time of claims.
 Henceforth, depending upon your feasibility, you can choose to increase the voluntary deductible percentage, which will directly lead to reduction of your own damage premium.